Transform Your User Experience: 8 Must-Try Tools for Improving Website Accessibility

 Code-Level Accessibility Tools for Developers

 For developers, ensuring accessibility at the code level is crucial for creating truly inclusive websites.
-These specialized tools for improving website accessibility help identify and fix issues in your HTML, CSS, and JavaScript that might create barriers for users with disabilities.
+These specialized tools help identify and fix issues in your HTML, CSS, and JavaScript that might create barriers for users with disabilities.

 W3C Markup Validation Service